 Students enrolled in the online Master of Applied Behavior Analysis (ABA) program are charged tuition on a per-credit basis.
-The current rate of tuition for the program is $1,275 per credit hour.
-The program consists of 42 credits.
-The total estimated cost of the program is $53,550, based on the 2019–2020 cost per credit hour.
+The current rate of tuition for the degree and certificate programs is $1,375 per credit hour.
+The Supervised Fieldwork Track consists of 42 credits, and the total estimated cost of the program is $57,750.
+The Independent Fieldwork Track consists of 30 credits, and the total estimated cost of the program is $41,250.
+The certificate consists of 21 credits, and the estimated cost is $28,875.
+All estimates are based on the 2022-2023 cost per credit hour.

 U.S. citizens and permanent residents are eligible to apply for federal financial aid programs, which include federal student loans.
 We encourage candidates to apply for financial aid as early as possible.

 You must be registered for a minimum of three credits to qualify for financial aid on a term basis.
 Students who choose to take a less accelerated path toward completion of the degree should be aware that this will affect federal financial aid eligibility.

 If you plan to apply for financial aid to help fund your online studies at University of Dayton, you will need to complete the following steps.